The cohomology of biquotients via a product on the two-sided bar construction

 inducing an injection in cohomology.
-Because we have chosen $f$ and $\genmap$ to compose nicely, the composite $\Psi\quism$ is multiplicative up to homotopy, and because the multiplicative map $\H(\Psi)$ is injective, this shows $\H(\quism)$ is multiplicative as well, concluding the proof.

-Inspiration for this proof comes from the work of many authors, and we give credit to the originators of these ideas in the \Cref{rmk:historical}. \end{sublayout} \begin{sublayout} Finally, in \Cref{sec:prod}, the technical core of the present work, we construct the product on the two-sided bar construction used in the proof of our variant of the Eilenberg--Moore theorem. \end{sublayout}
+Because we have chosen $f$ and $\genmap$ to compose nicely, the composite $\Psi\quism$ is multiplicative up to homotopy, and because the multiplicative map $\H(\Psi)$ is injective, this shows $\H(\quism)$ is multiplicative as well, concluding the proof. \end{sublayout} \begin{sublayout} In \Cref{sec:example}, we give an example computation of an equivariant cohomology ring as Tor. \end{sublayout} \begin{sublayout} Finally, in \Cref{sec:prod}, the technical core of the work, we construct a product on the two-sided bar construction and use it to prove an Eilenberg--Moore \Cref{thm:EM-product} in which the product of the cohomology of the pullback of $X \to B \from E$ arises from the product on $\B\big(\C(X),\C(B),\C(E)\mnn\big)$. \end{sublayout}